haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 }
 {%endhighlight php%}

 In this case, the ObjectManager sends data to the [InjectableFixture] constructor.
-It declares that your data can be passed to the fixture in `$data` variable as an array.
-For example, to assign the existing fixture field `weight` with `50` you can use the following notation:
+It declares that your data can be passed to the fixture in `$data` variable as an array. 例如， to assign the existing fixture field `weight` with `50` you can use the following notation:

 {%highlight xml%}
  <data name="product/data/weight" xsi:type="string">50</data>